Itztechbaze/MexMp3-Open-Source/README.md

 | Vocal | −200 | +100 | +600 | +400 | −100 |
 | Custom | user | user | user | user | user |

 The **Custom** preset preserves whatever band positions you drag to — selecting it does not reset values to zero.
-Any band drag while on any preset automatically switches to Custom and saves the configuration.

 ---